 Specific secondary or associated conditions and complications

-Cancer prevalence increases with age, and is likely to be associated with more comorbidities that should be evaluated.
+Cancer prevalence increases with age and is likely to be associated with more comorbidities that should be evaluated.
 Most frequent comorbidities are hypertension, diabetes mellitus, cardiovascular disease and arthritis.
-Anemia, thyroid dysfunction and depression are frequently part of the evaluation.
+Anemia, thyroid dysfunction, symptoms of obstructive sleep apnea, and depression are frequently part of the evaluation.
 Initial assessments must begin with a good comprehensive medical history, review of systems, and medications taken.
 Inadequate control of these should be corrected.

 When assessing a patient for CRF, it is important to keep in mind the two distinguishing characteristics of CRF: (1) symptoms of fatigue that are disproportional to the patient’s level of exertion and (2) are not relieved by rest or sleep.
-Use of open ended questions is important to help tease out these subtleties.
-A careful review of past medical history and review of systems should also be conducted to detect reversible sources of CRF, such as hypothyroidism, adrenal insufficiency, hypogonadism, poor nutrition, as well as address psychosocial factors such as insomnia and depression.
-A review of medications, with a focus on centrally acting medications that can cause fatigue, such as opioids, benzodiazepines, antihistamines and antiemetics, is also important.
+Use of open-ended questions is important to help tease out these subtleties.
+A careful review of past medical history and review of systems should also be conducted to detect reversible sources of CRF, such as hypothyroidism, obstructive sleep apnea, adrenal insufficiency, hypogonadism, poor nutrition, as well as address psychosocial factors such as insomnia, anxiety, and depression.
+This should also include a careful examination of coping to the diagnosis of cancer and treatment; or observable catastrophizing and negative self-statements about their current condition as this has also been associated with persistent fatigue.51,53 A review of medications, with a focus on centrally acting medications that can cause fatigue, such as opioids, benzodiazepines, antihistamines and antiemetics, is also important.

 There are multiple measures used to assess fatigue, including: Brief Fatigue Inventory, Cancer Fatigue Scale, Fatigue Symptom Inventory, Multidimensional Fatigue Inventory, Revised Piper Fatigue Scale, Revised Schwartz Cancer Fatigue Scale.
 However, there is no universally agreed-upon measure for CRF.
 The National Comprehensive Cancer Network (NCCN) has published guidelines for the evaluation and treatment of CRF.
 In this document there is a strong recommendation for asking all patients to verbally report their level of fatigue, usually on a numerical scale from 0-10.
 Fatigue is considered none/mild if it is rated 0-3; moderate at 4-6; and severe at 7-10.
 While this verbal numerical scale is quick and reliable, it is unidimensional.
 Therefore, it must be combined with careful history taking in order to identify contributing factors to generate a treatment plan.